cargo-dist

 Rather than separately chasing formatting issues as they come up, this PR updates the homebrew publish workflow to install and run brew style --fix

-on each formula before commiting it.
+on each formula before committing it.

 - impl